ArneRustad/Master-thesis-cf/README.md

-# Master thesis - Counterfactuals - Arne Rustad
+# Master thesis - Tabular GAN for data synthesis and counterfactual explanations - Arne Rustad

 This is a Github repository for the code associated with Arne Rustad's master thesis.
 Below we describe briefly the github project layout and give the abstract for the written master thesis titled *"tabGAN: A Framework for UtilizingTabular GAN for Data Synthesizing and Generation of Counterfactual Explanations"* in first english and then norwegian.